anthonylacheny/demovsremote/README.md

 ## Start server

-- Execute "launch" from VS Code (you can execure the debugger too)
+- Execute "launch" from VS Code (you can execute the debugger too)

 ## Test